-The BMP will be reported for the first time in 2014 replacing in states that have programs consistent with the definition.
-Any plan developed by and recorded by a state with under a Tier 2 NM program definition would be eligible for from the time that it is valid (prior to written expiration date) and followed by the farmer consistent with the states’ protocol for ensuring active plan validity (see Answer to Comment 2c).
+The BMP would be reported for the first time in 2014 by states that have programs consistent with the definition.
+Any plan developed by and recorded by a state under a Tier 2 NM program definition would be eligible rom the time that it is valid (prior to written expiration date) and followed by the farmer consistent with the states’ protocol for ensuring active plan validity (see Answer to Comment 2c).
 Beyond this statement, the question is referring to verification, please see that comment response below (Comment 3).
 This would include plans written and followed in 2006 to present.

+For some jurisditions, a portion of the NM acres were previously reported under the prior definitions of Precision and Enhanced NM.
+With an approval of the new definition, these acres would move into the Tier 2 category and will not be reflected as the reporting of new acres.

 What records/data are needed from state/federal/districts to document the Tier 2 practice?

 As the definition states: Implementation of formal NM planning is documented and supported with records demonstrating efficient use of nutrients for both crop production and environmental management.
 This should be interpreted as a professionally written plan that includes records of nutrient production, storage and utilization.
-This plan should be followed by the farmer for the intent of efficiently using nutrients, maintaining crop production and managing environmental risk.
+The plan should be followed by the farmer with the intent of efficiently using nutrients, maintaining crop production, and managing environmental risk

-3. Where's the verification?
+For all BMPs, the states have QAPP requirements for reporting purposes.
+The Tier 2 practice reporting would require the same current level of quality assurance as provided through a QAPP for all other BMPs.
+Regarding how a state will verify the practice, refer to question 3, below.

+VERIFICATION